What is the difference between an orientation leader and an orientation coordinator?

 What is the compensation for orientation staff?

-Orientation leaders are paid a $300 stipend upon the satisfactory completion of their work in September.
-Orientation coordinators, who are required to participate in additional days of training, receive a $400 stipend upon the satisfactory completion of their work, also in September.
+Orientation leaders will receive a stipend of approximately $50 upon completion of May training, and a stipend of approximately $325 upon their successful completion of the orientation program.
+Orientation coordinators, who are required to participate in additional days of training, will receive a stipend of approximately $75 upon completion of May training, and a stipend of approximately $575 upon their successful completion of the orientation program.
+Stipend amounts are based on the number of hours worked at a pay rate of $9/hour.
+Specific hours will be determined by the program director.
 All staff are also permitted to move back into campus housing early, where they may move into whatever room they will be living in for the fall semester.
-Staff are also provided free meals (breakfast, lunch, dinner) in the dining commons from the date they return to campus through the end of orientation.
+Staff are also offered meals (breakfast, lunch, dinner) from the start of fall training through the end of orientation.

 How many students are in an orientation group?

 Generally between 12 and 14, though some groups will be slightly larger or smaller.

 Do I lead an orientation group with someone else?
 How are those partners chosen?